 Why this improves AdSense revenue

-The goal is not raw paid views, it is paid discovery that converts into organic sessions.
+The goal is not raw paid views.
+It is paid discovery that converts into organic sessions.

-Dynamoi’s backend integrates with the Google Ads API and YouTube Analytics to attribute organic follow-on views back to the originating campaign.
+Dynamoi’s backend integrates with the Google Ads API and YouTube Analytics to attribute organic views back to the originating campaign.

 We track uplift in session length, average views per viewer, and playlist progression, then tune targeting and creative to maximize cash back via AdSense while compounding organic reach.